 China’s official statistics show that there are more female than male students in Chinese universities and the gap is widening.
-In a country with more men than women, and many families that still prioritise their boys’ education, it is interesting to see that gender ratio reverse on campus.
+In a country with more men than women, and many families that still prioritise their boys’ education, it is interesting to see the university campuses beating down the gender inequality in China.

 Moreover, with China opening up in the 1990s, colleges began to increase enrolment and opened new courses that are considered female-friendly, such as international trade, marketing, and foreign languages – offering more opportunities for female students.

 Taking part in the labour force

 World Bank data showed that China ranked first in the world for female labour force participation in 2010, with a rate of 73%, higher than the labour force participation for men in some developed countries, such as Italy and Greece.
 “Chinese women crushed the world” ran the headline on Chinese media describing the result.
 That rate has been declining in recent years but it is still the case that the majority of women in the most populous nation in the world are earning their own living and helping in lowering the gender inequality in China.

 Chinese women are also moving fast in finding their jobs in STEM fields.
 Data show that the number of middle-ranking and senior female technical personnel reached 6.6 million in 2013, or 44% of the total, an increase of nine percentage points from 2000.

 With new technology at their fingertips, Chinese women are “holding half of the sky” where it comes to the internet.
 Government data show that women set up 55% of new internet companies in China and more than a quarter of all entrepreneurs are women.
 This is a much higher number than in any other country.